j19sch/j19sch.github.io/posts/2023/20230912-originally-scrum-was-quite-a-different-beast.md

 > The team modifies Sprint Backlog throughout the Sprint.
 As it gets into individual tasks, it may find out that more or fewer tasks are needed, or that a given task will take more or less time than had been expected.
 As new work is required, the team adds it to the Sprint Backlog. [...]
 When tasks are deemed unncessary, they are removed. (p 49)

 > Sprints last for thirty calendar days.
 A team takes this long to get its arms around a problem and to produce a product increment. (p 52)

+> However, one of the key differences of Scrum was that it allowed Backlog items other than functional requirements.
+This made tremendous difference because we could see for once the "hidden tasks" that we had left out by blindly making our plans "use case driven". (p138)